See all PA DEP WNV-related news releases, going back to 2000, here. To the left there you can click to download data for all prior years.

 See WNV “hot zones” in PA, for the preceding 3 weeks here.
 Also similar information for previous years.
 This site has unfortunately not been updated since 8/14/18.

 See and sign up for a daily (on weekdays) report on WNV-carrying mosquitoes trapped in each county here.
 You can also see reports posted every few days showing the number of human, avian, and mosquito WNV positives for each county.

-As mentioned above several of the state sites seem to have suffered a breakdown in the middle of the 2018 mosquito season, so we can’t really generalize till we get better data.
-The last site above shows that there were 2 human cases out of 134 in the state.
-We have not heard of any WNV deaths.
+Several of the DEP sites seem to have suffered a breakdown in the middle of the 2018 mosquito season, so we were not able to follow the numbers as we would have liked.
+The 2018 data download (2nd paragraph above) shows Chesco had 6 (presumed) human cases out of 130 in the state.
+We have not heard of any 2018 WNV deaths in PA.